9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 The majority of these charities operate primarily throughout the US and Canada, but some fight childhood cancer internationally.

-Many of these charities focus on advancing research to find the best treatments to end childhood cancer.
+Many of these charities focus on advancing research to find the best treatments to eliminate pediatric cancer.
 Others focus on alleviating the financial burden of cancer so families can focus on caring for their children.

 Some fulfill the physical needs of families such as hot meals and lodging, while others ensure that families’ emotional needs are met through counseling and education.

-Yet, they all share a common goal; to combat the effects of pediatric (childhood) cancer.
+Yet, they all share a common goal; to minimize the devastating effects of pediatric cancer.

 (At the end of this article we’ll also share our six-step approach on how you can select the best charity to support.)